kedacore/http-add-on/docs/ref/vX.X.X/http_scaled_object.md

 ### `port`

 This is the port to route to on the service that you specified in the `service` field.
-It should be exposed on the service and should route to a valid `containerPort` on the `Deployment` you gave in the `deployment` field.
+It should be exposed on the service and should route to a valid `containerPort` on the workload you gave.

 ### `portName`

 Alternatively, the port can be referenced using it's `name` as defined in the `Service`.

-### `targetPendingRequests` (DEPRECTATED: removed as part of v0.9.0)

->Default: 100

-This is the number of _pending_ (or in-progress) requests that your application needs to have before the HTTP Add-on will scale it.
-Conversely, if your application has below this number of pending requests, the HTTP add-on will scale it down.

-For example, if you set this field to 100, the HTTP Add-on will scale your app up if it sees that there are 200 in-progress requests.
-On the other hand, it will scale down if it sees that there are only 20 in-progress requests.
-Note that it will _never_ scale your app to zero replicas unless there are _no_ requests in-progress.
-Even if you set this value to a very high number and only have a single in-progress request, your app will still have one replica.

 ### `scaledownPeriod`